 - 1. The Parties recognise the economic and social benefits of protecting the personal information of persons who conduct or engage in electronic transactions and the contribution that this makes to enhancing consumer confidence in electronic commerce. - 2.
 To this end, each Party shall adopt or maintain a legal framework that provides for the protection of the personal information of persons who conduct or engage in electronic transactions.
-In the development of its legal framework for the protection of personal information, each Party shall take into account the principles and guidelines of relevant international bodies, such as the APEC Cross-Border Privacy Rules ("CBPR") System and the OECD Guidelines Governing the Protection of Privacy and Trans-border Flows of Personal Data.
+In the development of its legal framework for the protection of personal information, each Party shall take into account the principles and guidelines of relevant international bodies, such as the APEC Cross-Border Privacy Rules ("CBPR") System and the OECD Guidelines Governing the Protection of Privacy and Trans-border Flows of Personal Data.11

-&lt;sup>11 For greater certainty, a Party may comply with the obligation in this paragraph by adopting or maintaining measures such as comprehensive privacy, personal information or personal data protection laws, sector-
+11 For greater certainty, a Party may comply with the obligation in this paragraph by adopting or maintaining measures such as comprehensive privacy, personal information or personal data protection laws, sector-specific laws covering data protection or privacy, or laws that provide for the enforcement of voluntary undertakings by enterprises relating to data protection or privacy.

 - 3. To this end, the key principles each Party shall take into account when developing its legal framework include limitation on collection, data quality, purpose specification, use limitation, security safeguards, transparency, individual participation and accountability. - 4.
 Each Party shall adopt non-discriminatory practices in protecting persons who conduct or engage in electronic transactions from personal information protection violations occurring within its jurisdiction. - 5.
 Each Party shall publish information on the personal information protections it provides to persons who conduct or engage in electronic transactions, including how: - (a) a natural person can pursue remedies; and - (b) business can comply with any legal requirements. - 6.
 Each Party shall encourage enterprises in its territory to publish, including on the Internet, their policies and procedures related to protection of personal information. - 7.
 Recognising that the Parties may take different legal approaches to protecting personal information, each Party shall encourage the development of mechanisms to promote compatibility between these different regimes.
 These mechanisms may include the recognition of regulatory outcomes, whether accorded autonomously or by mutual arrangement, or broader international frameworks.
 To this end, the Parties shall endeavour to exchange information and share experiences on any such mechanisms applied in their jurisdictions and explore ways to promote compatibility between them. - 8.
-The Parties recognise that the CBPR System is a valid mechanism to facilitate cross-border information transfers while protecting personal information. - 9.
+The Parties recognise that the CBPR System is a valid mechanism to facilitate cross-border information transfers while protecting personal information.12 - 9.
 The Parties shall endeavour to jointly promote the CBPR System, with the aim to improving awareness of, and participation in, the CBPR System, including by industry.